leftCoast/LC_numStream/README.md

 # LC_numStream
-tools for parsing delimited text streams.
+## Tools for parsing delimited text streams.
+Can this help you?
+Read the book and find out : https://github.com/leftCoast/LC_libraryDocs/blob/main/LC_libraries.pdf